Instrumental Variable Estimation for Compositional Treatments: Introduction and Motivation

-In this work, we develop methods to estimate the direct causal effect of a \emph{compositional cause} on a continuous or categorical outcome within the instrumental variable setting.
-Our first contribution is a thorough exploration of how to interpret compositional causes, including an argument for why it is misleading to assign causal meaning to common summary statistics of compositions such as $\alpha$-diversity in the realm of microbiome data or ecology.
-These findings motivate our in-depth analysis of two-stage methods for compositional treatments that allow for cause-effect estimation of individual relative abundances on the outcome.
-A key focus in this analysis lies on misspecification as a major obstacle to interpretable effect estimates.
-After our theoretical considerations, we evaluate the efficacy and robustness of our proposed method empirically on both synthetic as well as real data from a mouse experiment examining how the gut microbiome affects body weight instrumented by sub-therapeutic antibiotic treatment (STAT). \footnote{The code is available on \href{https://github.com/EAiler/comp-iv}{\url{https://github.com/EAiler/comp-iv}}.}
+In this work, we develop interpretable methods to estimate the direct causal effect of a \emph{compositional cause}~$X$ on a continuous or categorical outcome~$Y$ within the IV setting.
+The question of whether and how cause-effect estimation for compositional treatments under unobserved confounding is possible remains unanswered in the literature, motivating our in-depth analysis of two-stage methods for interpretable cause-effect estimation of individual relative abundances on the outcome.
+In the analysis, we focus on a careful selection and combination of existing approaches and a thorough examination of potential pitfalls and mis-usage.
+Our extensive empirical evaluations carefully assess assumptions (additive noise, strong instruments) and model misspecification as a potential obstacle to interpretable and reliable effect estimates.
+We evaluate the efficacy and robustness of our proposed methods on both synthetic and real data from a mouse experiment, examining how the gut microbiome ($X$) affects body weight ($Y$) instrumented by sub-therapeutic antibiotic treatment (STAT) ($Z$).